Brett and Barbara in SFO for the week.

 Winter nights.
 In the hour of clarity, 3:30 am, I consider the idea of “objectivity.”

 Coffee is brewed, boots laced-up, jacket zipped-up, and the murmur of NPR is shut off, the kitchen lamp doused – so the whole house is dark again, and, flashlight in hand, I cross meadows on a moonless morning, to get to the trailer.
 I seldom use flashlight, in fact, as my feet know the way.
-Even the insulated boots (in treading the blind abyss that is the mossy lane under the cherry trees) thru their soles know the nudge of the one granite rock that emerges from the soil and in summer is a danger to the mower’s blades.
+Even the insulated boots, in treading the blind abyss that is the mossy lane under the cherry trees, thru their soles know the nudge of the one granite rock that sticks up from the soil and in summer is a danger to the mower’s blades.

 * * * *